 Join expert leaders and top regional atlasers to collect data for the Atlas in prime northern forest and boreal habitats!

 This year's venue is within the Nicolet National Forest just south of Wabeno on the southern edge of Forest County.
-Registration opens April 1.
+Registration opens April 1 and closes May 19.

 Learn about our silent auction and other details.